northern-tester/testability-engineering/testability-engineering.md

 We believe that the testability of our application architecture is a leading indicator of quality.
 Designing our architectures for testability, with early and often consideration for testing increases flow of value and reduces toil.

-### Striving for simplicity enhances testability through common understanding
+### Striving for common understanding through simplicity

 We understand that testable systems strive for simplicity and benefit all through creating common understanding.
 Excessive complexity excludes contribution to the team testing culture, therefore our understanding of risks and the needs of all involved.